 Web Based Bereavement Resources and Referrals

 OneLegacy administrates an on-line grief support group via Facebook.
 Launched in June 2011, our online Facebook Group allows you to connect with other donor families 24/7 no matter where you live.
-Day or night, you can connect to over 300 donor family members who have already joined.
-For more information or to join, contact firstname.lastname@example.org; we will send you the group guidelines, and connect you.
+Day or night, you can connect to over 400 donor family members who have already joined.
+For more information or to join, review the group guidelines and submit your request here.

 Back to Top